Religion in Burundi

+Burundian Muslims celebrating Eid al-Fitr.

-Religion in Burundi is diverse, with Christianity being the dominant faith.
-Catholicism is the largest Christian denomination in the country.
+Religion in Burundi is diverse, with Christianity being the predominant faith.
+Catholicism is the largest Christian denomination in the country, followed by Protestantism.
+Islam is the second largest religion, though its demographic share of the population has been subject to dispute.

 Burundi is a secular state and its constitution grants complete freedom of religious practice.
-Christmas and Easter are recognised as national holidays.
+Religious festivals including Good Friday, Ascension Day, Assumption Day, All Saints' Day, Christmas, Eid al-Fitr, and Eid al-Adha are recognised as national holidays.

-Overview
+Statistics

-According to a 2017 estimate in CIA Factbook, about 94% of the population of Burundi is Christian (58.6% being Catholic, 35.3% being Protestant), 3.4% is Muslim (mainly Sunni), while 2.3% or 'other' or 'none'.
+According to a 2017 estimate in the CIA Factbook, about 94% of the population of Burundi is Christian (58.6% being Catholic, 35.3% being Protestant), 3.4% is Muslim (mainly Sunni), while 2.3% or 'other' or 'none'.

 An estimate by the Encyclopedia of Africa in 2010, states that 67% of the Burundi's people are Christians, 23% follow traditional religions, and 10% are Muslims or adherents of other faiths.

+Censuses

+The share of Christians increased from 78.8% to 85.3% of the total population between the 1990 and 2008 population and housing censuses.
+Similarly, the proportion of Muslims grew from 1.6% to 2.5%, and adherents of other religions also expanded from 0.6% to 6.1% of Burundians in the same period.
+Conversely, the share of those with an unknown religious affiliation has declined significantly from 18.7% to 6.1% by 2008.

+Both Christian and Muslim groups allege that the Muslim population has been undercounted and may constitute upward of 12–15% of the Burundian population.